microsoft/atlas-design/site/src/components/select.md

 There is an option to style a multiple select dropdowns by using the `.select-multiple` class in conjunction with `.select` and adding the `multiple` attribute to the `<select>` tag.

-Hold down `control` button on Windows/`command` button on Mac to select multiple options.
+Hold down `Ctrl` button on Windows/`Command` button on Mac to select multiple options.

 ```html
 <div class="select select-multiple">